 Top Vitamin Content: A, B, C, D, E, K

-- Provides a wide range of vitamins and minerals
+- Provides a wide range of essential vitamins and other nutrients

 - Free from the most common allergens